 |ID||A user ID assigned by Looker at the time of user creation|

-|Name||The actual name of the user that they enter when they initially sign up|
+|Name||The user’s actual name, which they enter when they initially sign up|

-|Groups||A list of groups that the user belongs to|
+|Groups||A list of groups the user belongs to|

 |Roles||A list of roles assigned to the user|